mumba-org/mumba/README.md

     * You will use the web api nativelly, without any Javascript or WebAssembly involved.
       The first SDK is available for Swift (the Javascript api is still there of course if you want to use it).

+    * With the service process, your app will still be running even if the user did not launch any UI applications so you can still do some work.. and also define how to handle RPC and Route requests, managing the UI application processes that are eventually launched.

 * Mobile Platforms: Android/iOS